einheit/maia_mailguard_1.04a/README.md

 This repo was derived from the technion fork of Maia mailguard some years ago.

-The goal is a stable, working install of the updated mailguard 1.0 branch, with a quick installation process, for the common case.
+Our goal is not to add any new features, but to be good stewards of the maia mailguard 1.0 branch, maintain compatibility with current Linux distributions, and provide a quick installation process, for the common case.

-To get started, run "install.sh" and the script will detect the OS and offer the best option for installing on your system.
-So far, Centos/RHEL versions 7 and 8 are explicitly supported, while other platforms can be set up manually, and the installer will be updated as automated install support for other unix-like OSes is added.
+To get started, run "./install" and the script will detect the OS and offer the best option for installing on your system.
+Centos/RHEL versions 7 and 8 were the first supported platforms, and other platforms are being added as time allows.
+The script could fail to detect a supported OS, which, in and of itself is not a show stopper, as the install scripts are merely a convenience.

+In theory, maia could be set up manually on any Unix-like OS.

 Contributed scripts for other platforms are welcome.